oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/clone-navigate-to-databases-home.png " clone-navigate-to-databases-home ")

-2. On the page where we see all  list of databases, click on the dropdown arrow next to  **hr.subnet.vcn.oraclevcn.com** and **sales.subnet.vcn.orclevcn.com** to view their associated PDBs.
+2. On the page where we see all  list of databases, click on the dropdown arrow next to  **hr.subnet.vcn.oraclevcn.com** to view their associated PDBs.

     We will clone the PDB **hr.subnet.vcn.oraclevcn.com_HRPDB**  residing in hr.subnet.vcn.orclevcn.com CDB into the same CDB.